-Consultation and engagement with the Identified Indigenous Groups (IIGs) on the Scope: design, Project logistics, permitting, environmental plans, economic development opportunities, cultural awareness and recognition, and construction monitoring.
+Scope: Consultation and engagement with the Identified Indigenous Groups (IIGs) on the design, Project logistics, permitting, environmental plans, economic development opportunities, cultural awareness and recognition, and construction monitoring.
 Monthly Continued discussions with IIGs on various agreements.
-Highlights: Continued engagement on Indigenous construction monitoring opportunities and Two IIGs participated in site visits.
-The feedback from the IIGs will inform environmental management and cultural awareness and recognition on the Project.
-Continued working with IIGs to support Project activities, including cultural awareness and recognition, mentorship opportunities for Indigenous youth, and construction and archaeological monitoring opportunities.
-Ongoing initial meetings between the Design-Builder and the IIGs.
-Three-Month Continue engagement on Indigenous construction monitoring opportunities and Lookahead: building monitoring capacity, to inform agreements with interested IIGs.
-Continue discussions with remaining IIGs on capacity agreements.
+Highlights: Continued engagement on environmental plans and permitting.
+Invited IIGs to participate in wildlife salvage operations.
+No fish or amphibians were encountered.
+Ongoing discussions with IIGs to support Project activities, including cultural awareness and recognition, mentorship opportunities for Indigenous youth, site visits, and construction and archaeological monitoring opportunities.
+Ongoing initial and follow-up meetings between the Design-Builder and the IIGs.
+Three-Month Continue engagement on site visits, Indigenous construction monitoring Lookahead: opportunities and building monitoring capacity, to inform agreements with interested IIGs.
+Continue discussions with remaining IIGs to complete capacity funding agreements.
 Ongoing meetings between TI Corp and IIGs to develop a scope for Indigenous Cultural Awareness and Recognition opportunities to inform development of the Indigenous Cultural Awareness and Recognition Plan.
 Continue engagement on environmental plans and permitting.
 Facilitate further discussions between the Design-Builder and IIGs, as needed.